Russian annexation of Crimea: Russian takeover

 On the same day, more troops in unmarked uniforms, assisted this time by what appeared to be local Berkut riot police (as well as Russian troops from the 31st Separate Airborne Assault Brigade dressed in Berkut uniforms), established security checkpoints on the Isthmus of Perekop and the Chonhar Peninsula, which separate Crimea from the Ukrainian mainland.
 Within hours, Ukraine had been cut off from Crimea.
 Shortly afterwards, Ukrainian TV channels became unavailable for Crimean viewers, and some of them were replaced with Russian stations.

+On 28 February, an estimated 1,400 Spetsnaz troops were flown in to the Gvardeyskoye air base from Russia.
+On the same day, Putin assured German Chancellor Angela Merkel in a phone call that no regular Russian soldiers are active in Crimea.

 On 1 March 2014, Aksyonov said that he would exercise control of all Ukrainian military and security installations on the peninsula.
 He also asked Putin for "assistance in ensuring peace and tranquillity" in Crimea.
 Putin promptly received authorisation from the Federation Council of Russia for a Russian military intervention in Ukraine until the "political-social situation in the country is normalized".
 Putin's swift manoeuvre prompted protests of some Russian intelligentsia and demonstrations in Moscow against a Russian military campaign in Crimea.
 By 2 March, Russian troops moving from the country's naval base in Sevastopol and reinforced by troops, armour, and helicopters from mainland Russia exercised complete control over the Crimean Peninsula.
 Russian troops operated in Crimea without insignia.
 On 3 March they blockaded Southern Naval Base.

 On 4 March, Ukrainian General Staff said there were units of the 18th Motor Rifle Brigade, 31st Air Assault Brigade and 22nd Spetsnaz Brigade deployed and operating in Crimea, instead of Russian Black Sea Fleet personnel, which violated international agreements signed by Ukraine and Russia.
 At a press conference on the same day, Russian president Vladimir Putin said that Russia had no plans to annex Crimea.
 He also said that it had no plans to invade Ukraine, but that it might intervene if Russians in Ukraine were threatened.
 This was part of a pattern of public denials of the ongoing Russian military operation.